Tiberias

 Touring Tiberias

-Visit Tombs of Jewish Sages in Tiberias
+Visit Jewish Sages’ Tombs in Tiberias

-Tiberias has quite a few tomb marks which by local tradition are the burials of various Jewish leading figures.
+Tiberias has quite a few tomb marks, which, by local tradition, are the burials of various Jewish leading figures.
 Among them are the Tomb Mark of Maimonides, the tomb mark of Rabbi Yochanan Ben Zakai, the tomb mark of the “Shala Hakadosh”, the Tomb Mark of Rabbi Akiva, the Tomb Mark of his wife Rachel, the Tomb Mark of Rabbi Me’ir Ba’al Hanes, and the Tomb Mark of the Matriarchs.

 Touring Tiberias can be combined in a guided tour of the North.